cbcrg/tcoffee/docs/tcoffee_manual.rst

 In this process, codons are chosen randomly.
-For instance, if an amino-acid has four codons, the back-translation process will randomly select one of these.
+For instance, if an aminoacid has four codons, the back-translation process will randomly select one of these.
 If you need more sophisticated back-translations that take into account the codon bias, we suggest you use more specific tools like: alpha.dmi.unict.it/~ctnyu/bbocushelp.html

 Fetching a Structure